 ABSTRACT

-Background: Herpes zoster (HZ) represents a serious health problem in the general population due to its abundance and complications.
-Stroke and acute myocardial infarction are well-documented short-term complications of HZ, mainly due to vasculopathy in the cerebral and coronary arteries.
-However, no major study has specifically demonstrated that HZ is a long-term risk for vascular events.
+Background: Herpes zoster (HZ) infections represent a serious health problem in the general population due to their abundance and potential complications.
+Stroke and acute myocardial infarction are well-documented short-term complications of HZ, primarily due to vasculopathy in the cerebral and coronary arteries.
+However, no major study to date has specifically demonstrated that HZ is a long-term risk factor for vascular events.

-Objectives: To evaluate the association between HZ and the long-term risk for cerebrovascular and cardiovascular events.
+Objectives: To evaluate the association between HZ and the long-term risk of cerebrovascular and cardiovascular events.

-Methods: A retrospective cohort study was conducted, analyzing the association between HZ and Major Adverse Cardiac and Cerebrovascular Events (MACCE).
+Methods: A retrospective cohort study was conducted analyzing the association between HZ and Major Adverse Cardiac and Cerebrovascular Events (MACCE).
 We compared HZ patients diagnosed between 2001 and 2018 and a matched control group.
-The model was stratified by the matched pairs and adjusted to age, socioeconomic status, history of dyslipidemia, and prior acute MI.
-Association between exposure to zoster and stroke was assessed by Multivariable Cox regression.
+The model was stratified according to matched pairs and adjusted for age, socioeconomic status, history of dyslipidemia, and prior acute myocardial infarction (MI).
+The association between HZ exposure and stroke was assessed through a multivariable Cox regression analysis.

 Results: The study included 46,394 patients, with 23,197 patients in each group.
-The risk of MACCE was 15% higher among HZ sufferers.
-In the multivariable analysis, the hazard ratio of HZ subjects vs non-zoster subjects was 1.21 (95% CI 1.04;1.42; p-value 0.016), 1.01 (95% CI 0.99;1.20, p-value 0.089), and 1.05 (95% CI 0.96;1.14, p-value 0.280) after 1, 5, and 15 years, respectively.
-Treatments did not positively affect long-term survival in HZ patients (p<0.001).
+The risk of MACCE was 15% higher among individuals that had been diagnosed with an HZ infection.
+In the multivariable analysis, the hazard ratio of HZ subjects relative to non-HZ subjects was 1.21 (95% confidence interval [CI]: 1.04;1.42; P = 0.016), 1.01 (95% CI: 0.99;1.20, P=0.089), and 1.05 (95% CI: 0.96;1.14, P=0.280) after 1, 5, and 15 years, respectively.
+Treatments did not positively affect long-term survival among HZ patients (P<0.001).

-Conclusions: The results of our study suggest that HZ is a long-term vascular risk factor and marker.
-Further studies are needed to evaluate this risk, the HZ vaccine's impact on it, and possible mitigation strategies.
+Conclusions: These results suggest that HZ is a marker of long-term vascular risk.
+Further studies will be needed to further evaluate this risk, the impact of HZ vaccination on such risk, and potential mitigation strategies.

 INTRODUCTION

-Herpes zoster (HZ) is characterized by painful, unilateral vesicular skin eruptions usually limited to a single dermatome.
-It is caused by endogenous reactivation of a latent varicella-zoster virus (VZV) residing in the sensory ganglia and dorsal roots after primary infection.
-HZ represents a serious health problem in the general population [1] as lifetime risk range from 10% to 30% [2].
+Herpes zoster (HZ) infections are characterized by painful, unilateral vesicular skin eruptions usually limited to a single dermatome.
+These infections are caused by the endogenous reactivation of latent varicella-zoster virus (VZV) residing in the sensory ganglia and dorsal roots after primary infection.
+HZ represents a serious health problem in the general population [1], with an overall lifetime risk range from 10-30% [2].
 Postherpetic neuralgia, the most debilitating HZ complication, affects 13–25% of patients [3].
-It often negatively affects the quality of life and sometimes requires specific therapy [4].
-Cerebral vasculopathy is a well-documented complication of VZV encephalitis, probably due to viral-induced angiitis.
-Viral DNA can be demonstrated in patients' cerebrospinal fluid (CSF) during the acute HZ event, leading to concerns regarding HZ's potential cerebrovascular implications.
-This concern and clinical observations triggered several studies and meta-analyses which evaluated the cerebrovascular risk following HZ events and demonstrated increased short-term (weeks to months) stroke risk following HZ [5].
-It was suggested that vasculopathy caused by the productive VZV infection in the cerebral arteries results in pathological vascular remodeling and, subsequently, stroke [6].
-However, it is unclear whether the increased stroke risk is persistent for years and if it is limited to the cerebrovascular system or represents a general vascular risk, including the cardiovascular system.
-In this study, we attempted to estimate the association between exposure to HZ and the long-term risk for major adverse cardiac and cerebrovascular events (MACCE) and evaluate antiviral therapy's impact.
+It often negatively affects the quality of life and sometimes requires specific treatment [4].
+Cerebral vasculopathy is a well-documented complication of VZV encephalitis, likely due to viral-induced angiitis.
+Viral DNA can be detected in the cerebrospinal fluid (CSF) during an acute HZ event, provoking concern regarding the potential cerebrovascular implications of HZ infections.
+This concern and related clinical observations have spurred several studies and meta-analyses that have evaluated the cerebrovascular risk following HZ events and demonstrated increased short-term (weeks to months) stroke risk following HZ [5].
+It has been suggested that vasculopathy caused by a productive VZV infection in the cerebral arteries results in pathological vascular remodeling and, subsequently, stroke [6].
+However, it is unclear whether this increased stroke risk persists for years and whether it is confined to the cerebrovascular system or represents a more general form of vascular risk that includes the cardiovascular system.
+In this study, we sought to estimate the relationship between exposure to HZ and the long-term risk of major adverse cardiac and cerebrovascular events (MACCE) and to evaluate the impact of antiviral therapy on this relationship.

 METHODS

 The study was designed as a retrospective cohort study.
-Subjects with HZ were compared to those without HZ in terms of cerebrovascular and cardiovascular morbidity incidence during the study follow-up.
+Subjects with HZ were compared to those without HZ with respect to their cerebrovascular and cardiovascular morbidity during the study follow-up period.

 Study population